zerotier/ZeroTierOne/doc/SECURITY.md

 *Legacy: In v1.x the packet ID and nonce field was assigned from a counter maintained to avoid duplicate nonce assignment and the MAC field was the first 64 bits of a Poly1305 MAC of the packet.
 The overall construction was identical in form to the NaCl Salsa20/Poly1305 "secret box" construction in which the first 32 bytes of Salsa20 output are used as a one-time Poly1305 key for each packet.*

 In v2.x the packet ID and MAC field are in reality a single split 128-bit encrypted nonce and MAC field.
-See AES-GMAC-SIV below for this construction.
+See AES-GMAC-SIV below.

 ## Symmetric Encryption: AES-GMAC-SIV